atmars77/atmars77.github.io/submit.md

 ---
 Spark to Flame is a journal dedicated to collaborative poetry.
 We pair poets to co-author poetry anonymously through submissions of poetry fragments (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a spark and write off of someone else’s spark, or to only submit a spark.
 We also accept polished, co-authored poetry submissions.

-Submissions for Issue Four closed on October 15, 2024.
+Submissions for Issue Five open on February 15, 2025.
 Our detailed timeline is below.

 Read our [interview](https://sixquestionsfor.blogspot.com/2023/10/Spark-To-Flame.html) with Jim Harrison to learn more about what we are looking for from submissions!

-NOTE: Starting for Issue Two we will nominate for Best of Net.
+NOTE: We nominate for Best of Net.
 Please let us know if you don't want to be considered for nomination.
 When nominating, this means we will share your email and name in conjunction with your co-author through the nomination form.

 # FAQ

-### What is your timeline for Issue Four?
+### What is your timeline for Issue Five?
-* August 15, 2024: Submissions open
+* February 15, 2025: Submissions open
-* October 15, 2024: Submissions close
+* April 13, 2025: Submissions close
-* October 22 to November 1, 2024: Responses sent out
+* April 20 - May 1, 2025: Responses sent out
   * Poets accepted to write a flame will have one week to accept their spark.
-* December 1, 2024: Flames due
+* June 1, 2025: Flames due
-* December 1 to 8, 2024: If needed, period for communication about edits between EIC and flame writer.
+* June 1 to 8, 2025: If needed, period for communication about edits between EIC and flame writer.
-* December 15, 2024: Publication of Issue Four
+* June 15, 2025: Publication of Issue Five

 ### What is a spark and what makes a good one?
 * A spark is what we call the poetry fragment.
 This is the building-block for the flame.